 It all began in late December 2021.
 By then, 80 Afghan refugee families had arrived in the suburb of Richardson with virtually none of their personal belongings. e3 formed a team of volunteers who went door-to-door at a local motel where the refugees were temporarily staying.
 There, our staff distributed essential goods to the refugees, including boxed food, winter coats, pressure cookers, tea pots, and other miscellaneous household items.
 From that moment onward, some of our staff members began to regularly serve the Afghan refugees through bimonthly visits, offering food and fellowship.
 Today, the outreach continues.
 And through this simple act of kindness, we have seen doors open to conversations about Jesus.

 e3 Partners Ministry has also supported Afghan Christians through our Afghan Crisis Find.
-The initial news coming out of Afghanistan in recent days has been difficult to watch.
-And while television pundits have endlessly debated the potential political fallout, our hearts have been particularly burdened for our hard-pressed Christian brothers and sisters who remained in the country and needed financial support to flee to safety.
+The initial news coming out of Afghanistan was certainly difficult to watch.
+And while television pundits endlessly debated the potential political fallout, our hearts were particularly burdened for our hard-pressed Christian brothers and sisters who remained in the country and needed financial support to flee to safety.

-And finally, I’d ask that you honor them.
-Honor them by running your own race with passion and determination.
+Each and every believer can honor them by running your own race with passion and determination.
 For though we do not get to choose the time and place of our birth, we are each accountable for the level of faithfulness, perseverance, and sacrifice with which we run the race marked out for us.
-Thank you for standing in the gap with our brothers and sisters in Afghanistan.
+Thank you for standing in the gap with our brothers and sisters in Afghanistan, and God bless you.